Azure/azure-sdk-for-net/sdk/cosmosdb/Azure.ResourceManager.CosmosDB/src/autorest.md

     to: OperationList
 - rename-model:
     from: UsagesResult
-    to: Usages
+    to: UsageList
 - rename-model:
     from: PartitionUsagesResult
-    to: PartitionUsages
+    to: PartitionUsageList
 - rename-model:
     from: MetricDefinitionsListResult
-    to: MetricDefinitionsList
+    to: MetricDefinitionList
 - rename-model:
     from: MetricListResult
     to: MetricList